leirbag75/rush/README.md

 event-accumulator, which can be queried later for events to show to the player.

+The battle object is currently implemented with the intention of making the game deck-based, but I'm not sure if I'm going to stick with this.
+I'm thinking of giving each character a fixed set of attacks, like most RPG's, and adding in a "stance" system instead.

 The UI is not implemented yet, but it's planned for it to handle menus and alerting the player of events in the battle.
 Alerting the player of events is to be implemented as a multimethod on the UI object and